 2017

-The MCA partners with Workforce Solutions Borderplex to create a report identify skills gaps and talent needs in the advanced manufacturing, life sciences and medical device industries.
+In partnership with Workforce Solutions Borderplex a regional skills gap and talent needs study is conducted on advanced manufacturing, life sciences, and medical device industries

 2018